Nhoda7663/Data-Analysis-Dashboard/README.md

 - <a href= "https://github.com/Nhoda7663/Data-Analysis-Dashboard/blob/main/Vrinda%20Store%20Data%20Analysis.xlsx">Dataset</a>

 ## Questions (KPIs)
-•	Compare the sales and orders using single chart
+•	Compare the sales and orders using single chart.
 •	Which month got the highest sales and orders?
 •	Who purchased more-men or women in 2025.
 •	What are different order status in 2025.